 - Report directly to a senior manager in your business, if they are not one already;

-- Assume responsibility for the administration and maintenance of your business’ AML/CFT regime
+- Assume responsibility for the administration and maintenance of your business’ AML/CFT regime.

-Complete RA & Programme
+Complete Risk Assessment & Programme

 3. Complete an AML/CFT Risk Assessment & Programme